NEET 2025 Registration Aadhaar Guidelines By NTA: Linking Adhaar to NEET Registration

 Whenever and wherever possible, we take the reference point at infinite and assume potential energy to be zero there.

-In the case of conservative force (field) potential energy is equal to negative of work done in shifting the body from
+In the case of conservative force (field), potential energy is equal to the negative work done in shifting the body from the reference position to the given position.

 • Types of potential energy-